SexomQ/React-App/README.md

 ## Description

 For now, the webpage is showing the latest movies presented in the most popular cinemas from Moldova.
-In the close future it will be updated with a back-end that will automatically update the webpage, scraping the cinema's websites.
+The backend is in the APP_BACKEND repository.

 ## Flow